 I will have to write a separate post that provides the data and cites the scientific research that clearly confirms my diagnosis.
 I’m sure I’d be an interesting case to many curious thyroid doctors and researchers.

 I believe rare cases of LT4 thyroid therapy derailment are more common than they appear to be.
-After all, my conditions remained undiagnosed for a very long time.
+After all, my unusual thyroid conditions remained undiagnosed for a very long time.
 I dealt with symptoms through diet and supplements.
 I didn’t attribute most of my symptoms to thyroid, although I knew the cognitive and emotional symptoms were definitely thyroid.
 I blamed a lot on my other autoimmune condition that had an official diagnosis, ankylosing spondylitis.
 People can’t see something until they know what patterns to look for, and it’s too easy to blame the devil you know.

-In part 2, I will write about the kinds of research I do in the scientific literature on thyroid, how I see thyroid patient advocacy, and my hopes for this campaign’s future.
+In part 2, I talk about the kinds of research I do in the scientific literature on thyroid, how I see thyroid patient advocacy, and my hopes for this campaign’s future.